The Enemy Within (Warhammer Fantasy Roleplay): Contents

-Most of the 56-page booklet outlines how to run a campaign, and summarizes the history and setting of the Empire.
-The balance of the booklet contains an adventure, "Mistaken Identity", which sets up the rest of the campaign.
+Publication history

+The six-part The Enemy Within Campaign, designed for the fantasy role-playing game Warhammer Fantasy Roleplay, was published between 1986 and 1989.
+The first installment, The Enemy Within, was written by Phil Gallagher, Jim Bambra, and Graeme Davis.
+It was released in 1986 as a boxed set.

+Games Workshop republished the first three parts of The Enemy Within Campaign in 1989 as a softcover book titled Warhammer Adventure.

+In 1995, Hogshead Publishing acquired the license to Warhammer Fantasy Roleplay and published an updated version of the entire The Enemy Within Campaign as a series of six softcover books.

+In 2017, Cubicle 7 acquired the license for Warhammer Fantasy Role-Play, and in 2019, began publishing a Director's Cut of the campaign for the fourth edition of the game, including a new edition of The Enemy Within, which was accompanied by a separate companion volume with additional bonus material.

 Reception

 In the August 1987 edition of Dragon (Issue #124), Ken Rolston thought "the designers effectively exploit the distinctive tone and campaign background of Warhammer Fantasy Roleplay."
 Rolston also admired the production values, saying, "the talented Games Workshop graphic design squad does a bang-up job on the look and feel of the package [...]
 The whole package has the agreeable heft of volume and the eye-pleasing impact of quality."
 However, Rolston felt the adventure railroaded the players, forcing them to follow a prescribed path.
 Despite this, he concluded with a thumbs up, saying, "The Enemy Within is recommended as a campaign supplement and adventure for WFR, and for students of superior supplement presentation.
 Despite the stated reservations about the adventure, the package is quite good and an indication that supplement support for WFR should be substantial and satisfying."